Superfluid fraction of interacting bosonic gases

+The superfluid fraction in the DMC calculations is obtained using the winding number technique~\cite{PollockCeperley87}.
+The derivation is performed in the moving reference frame where the external potential is stationary, as in Eq.~\eqref{eq:GP-TBC}.
+By taking the limit of vanishing velocity, the superfluid density is determined from the coefficient of diffusion of the center of mass in imaginary time propagation (for a detailed derivation, see Chapter 3.3.2 in Ref.~\cite{astrakharchik2014laureathesis}).

 {\it Regular and hybrid potentials}--- In this paper we investigate the behavior of the Leggett's bounds in 2D potentials.
-It is important to highlight the significant conceptual difference with the case of 1D optical lattices recently investigated in Refs.~\cite{chauveau2023superfluid, tao2023observation}.
+It is important to highlight the significant conceptual difference with the case of 1D optical lattices recently considered in Refs.~\cite{chauveau2023superfluid, tao2023observation}.
 In the latter studies the density remained separable, and therefore by Eq.~\eqref{eq:1DLR} the bounds coincide.
-However, the density of an interacting gas in a 2D potential is non-separable, and therefore the accuracy of the bounds is an open question.
+However, in a 2D potential the density of an interacting gas is non-separable, and therefore the accuracy of the bounds is an open question.